aishaq13/aishaq13/README.md

 🎓 I completed my **Bachlor's of Science in Computer Science from UT Dallas** and now currently pursuing a Master’s in Computer Science.
 My background spans backend engineering, cloud-native systems, and applied ML — from production microservices and CI/CD pipelines to large-scale data processing and AI-driven platforms.

-Outside of engineering, I enjoy exploring new tech, learning how large systems fail (and recover), traveling ✈️, painting 🎨, and following Formula 1 🏎️.
+Outside of engineering, I enjoy exploring new tech, learning how large systems fail (and recover), traveling ✈️, painting 🎨, and cooking!👩‍🍳

-P.S.
-Max Verstappen > Lando Norris

 <hr>